Skip to content

 A content audit always starts with a qualitative analysis of your website’s existing content.

-This is the most time-consuming part of the process as you have to look at all the pages from your website that are indexed for search engines.
+This is the most time-consuming part of the process, as you have to look at all the pages from your website that are indexed for search engines.

-You can evaluate all the content you have in your site, search for strengths and weaknesses, and then, readapt it wherever necessary to improve the overall quality.
+You can evaluate all the content you have in your site, search for strengths and weaknesses, and then readapt it wherever necessary to improve the overall quality.

 Alternatively, you can focus on specific areas.